Deeply Supervised Flow-Based Generative Models: Conclusion

 \section{Conclusion}

 We introduced \modelname, a novel flow-based generative model that enhances internal velocity representations via deep supervision and explicit feature alignment using proposed \blockname block.
 Our extensive experiments show that \modelname not only dramatically improves training efficiency of flow-based models while achieving competitive performance on various image generation benchmarks.
-We believe this work lays a strong foundation for future research in efficient, high-quality visual synthesis using flow-based models.
+We believe this work lays a strong foundation for efficient and high performing flow-based models.